Scented Candles With Essential Oils

 Want to learn how to make natural candles with essential oils?
 Then you are in the right place!
-In the time you have been on this earth, you have probably spent more money than you’ll want buying candles.
+In the time you have been on this earth, you have probably spent more money than you’ll want to buy candles.

 And who can blame you because who doesn’t love scented candles right!
 Whether for yourself or as a thoughtful gift, candles are pretty much a staple, so why not make your own at home.
 Contrary to what you may think, anyone can make them.
-The best part, you can customize them however you want and save major bucks and at the same time.
+The best part is that you can customize them however you want and save major bucks simultaneously.
 In addition, pre-made candles may have toxic chemicals, so this is another reason to make them yourself.